What is a Shark Repellent?

 The tenures of all the directors of the company are staggered over several years, such that the directors of the company are elected at different periods.
 Some directors are elected every two years, while others serve for a period of four years.
 Staggering the directors’ tenures makes it difficult for an acquirer to influence a majority of the directors at the same time since the company will elect new members of the board every two years.

 The macaroni defense allows the company to sell a large number of bonds that must be redeemed at a future date when an acquirer attempts a takeover against the company.
 The bonds are redeemed at a high price to make it less attractive for the acquiring entity to proceed with the takeover.

 #6.
 Scorched earth policies

-The tactic is borrowed from the military and it involves destroying anything along the way that the enemy might find useful during the battle.
+This tactic is borrowed from the military – it involves destroying anything along the way that the enemy might find useful during the battle.
 The scorched earth strategy is applied during takeover threats by making the company less attractive to the acquirer.
-It may involve excessive dilution of shares through extreme poison pill.
+It may involve excessive dilution of shares through extreme poison pills.

 Practical Example of Shark Repellent

 In 1983, wines and spirits maker Brown Forman Corporation initiated a takeover of Lenox Corporation, a leading producer of bone china ceramics and collectibles, by offering to buy the latter’s shares at $87 each.
 At the time, Lenox’s shares were trading at $60 on the New York Stock Exchange.
 In a bid to protect itself from the takeover threat, Lenox offered its shareholders a special cumulative dividend in the form of preferred shares that were convertible to common stock shares.